adunicorn/oshift/docs/dialog.md

 1# Ciao guys.
 2# Hi Brent
 1# So, next release of Adunicorn, next Monday, ok?
-1# Everybody is in?
+1# Is everybody in?
 Devs?
-2# Ok
+2# Yes
 1# Network?
 2# As well
 1# Great.
 Ops?
 2# There we have an issue.
-Anna, Ops of server SN101, is on vacation next Monday, she’ll be back the next week.
+Anna, the Ops of server SN101, is on vacation next Monday, she’ll be back the next week.
 1# Ok.
 Can we replace her with someone else?
 2# I'm not sure.
 It was always Anna to work on that server.
 No one else knows the server better than her.
 I suggest to wait her return.
 1# Ok, got it.
 Let's postpone the deployment.
 Is it ok for everyone next Friday?
 2# Ok.
 1# Why do we have such a coupling between people and servers?
 2# We use templates to create servers, so they are identical.
 But since that moment, we do configuration by hand.
-Maybe we perform some tests with devs and we go back and forth with settings, and so on….
+We often perform some tests with Devs and we go back and forth with settings, and so on….
 So, those two identical servers diverge with time.
 We call it “Configuration shift”.
-1# We start with identical servers, we end up with unique servers.
+1# So we start with identical servers, we end up with unique servers.
 2# Yes, unique like snowflakes.
 So, we really need Anna.
 1# Ok, got it.
 See you next Friday, 6 o’clock in the morning.
 2# Why so early?
 1# I know, it sucks to wake up early, but during the deployment we have some downtimes.
-In the morning we have low traffic, in the afternoon the downtime would be more painful.
+In the morning we have low traffic, in the contrary in the afternoon the downtime would be more painful.
 2# Ok, better safe than sorry.
 1# Ok, guys, see you next Friday.
 1# &nbsp;
-1# <h1>Friday Morning</h1>
+1# <h1>Monday Morning</h1>
 1#
 1# Hi everyone, ‘morning.
 2# Hi Brent.
 Sorry, I'm very busy...
 I'm in the middle of the deployment.
 1# Good.
 How long the downtime will last?
 2# Few minutes still, I hope.
 It's all manual.
 I must be careful, the deployment may even fail.
-I'm struggling with the node SNTP123
+We ran into troubles with node SN123
 1# Anna’s server?
 2# No, another one.
 We have 2 db nodes, and one is really slow, can’t figure out why.
-2# Can’t understand why… Damn..
+Can’t understand...
+Damn..
 1# Ok, calm down.
-Can I remove the maintenance page?
+Can we live with it and remove the maintenance page?
-2# No, not yet, the system is not stable.
+2# No, no, not yet, the system is not stable.
 There must be a bug..
 1# Can you fix it, Albert?
 2# No, please, not in the middle of a downtime...
-1# Uhm… Can we rollback to the previous version?
+1# Uhm… Maybe then rollback to the previous version?
+Can we?
 2# We can and we should.
-Keep in mind that the rollback is a deployment anyway.
-And may fail as well.
+Of course, the rollback may fail as well.
+After all, it's just another deployment.
 1# My gosh!
 Do it and fingers crossed…
-2# Ok, it worked.
+2# Ok, it worked!
 Now we can remove the maintenance page.
 1# Nice.
 Let's meet in the afternoon, and have a briefing.
 I’d love to discuss what didn’t work, and why.
 I really wish we can improve this pròcess.
 2# Yes, nice idea.
 Actually I've got a proposal.
+1# Looking forward to hearing it.
-1# <h1>Friday Afternoon</h1>
+1# <h1>Monday Afternoon</h1>
 2# Hi Brent.
 I just met Andy, the lead developer.
 He told me the system was ok on his machine.
 1# So, why wasn’t it working in production?
 2# Because Andy ran the system on the Dev environment, on servers different than production